markjprice/web-dev-net10/docs/errata/README.md

 If you find any mistakes in the second edition, *Real-World Web Development with .NET 10*, or if you have suggestions for improvements, then please [raise an issue in this repository](https://github.com/markjprice/web-dev-net10/issues) or email me at markjprice (at) gmail.com.

+> **Warning!** You must be signed in to your GitHub account to enable the **New issue** button, otherwise it will mislead you by saying *Issue creation is restricted in this repository*.
+All signed in GitHub users are allowed to create issues in my public repositories.

 [**Errata** (9 items)](errata.md): Typos, tool user interface and behavior changes, or mistakes in code that would cause a compilation error that prevents a successful build.

 [**Improvements** (2 items)](improvements.md): Changes to text or code that would improve the content.
 These are optional.